Buy Before You Board

 Tickets for immediate travel are available to purchase from the ticket machines located on every tram stop.
 You can buy single, return, day and weekly tickets using cash or credit/debit card.
 If you are paying by cash, please note that due to limitations on the amount of change held in each ticket machine, we only accept £20 notes for transactions over £10.
 If you have any problems using the ticket machines then please press the customer help point, located on every tram stop, for further assistance.

-Better value ticket options such as MANGO smartcards and season passes are available for purchase before you travel.
+Better value ticket options such as Robin Hood smartcards and season passes are available for purchase before you travel.
 You can buy these through our website under the Buy Tickets section and at our Travel Centre located in the City Centre.

 What is a validator and how do I use it?

 There are smartcard validators installed at all tram stops.
-Concessionary passes, MANGO and Robin Hood smartcards should be touched on before customers travel on the tram.
+Concessionary passes and Robin Hood smartcards should be touched on before customers travel on the tram.
 Make sure that you listen for the ‘beep’ and see the green ‘tick’ on the validator screen that confirms your touch on has been recorded and your card is valid for travel.
-Customers using MANGO should touch off at the end of their journey to get best value fare for their journey.
 If you have any problems using the validators then please press the customer help point, located on every tram stop, for further assistance.

 I'm a student; do I qualify for cheaper travel?

-We offer 3 and 12 month season tickets for students.
+We offer 3 and 12 month season tickets for students, as well as an academic year student pass.
 For more information, click here for our student page.

 What is the Penalty Fare?